-Top five tips for avoiding a building dispute
+Top tips for avoiding a building dispute

 Communication is key!
 Construction disputes commonly arise due to miscommunication or non-communication between the builder and the homeowner.
 These communication issues commonly arise in relation to variations on the building works, disagreement on the scope of the building work, invoice payment delays and building delays generally.
 It is important that the builder and homeowner remain in steady, consistent contact in order to prevent any miscommunication from occurring, which may ultimately lead to a dispute.

-Avoiding a building dispute - tip two: Scope of Work
+Tip two: Scope of Work